berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 #### Origami _by [Cal Origami](https://calorigami.studentorg.berkeley.edu/) [Dwinelle 246, 247]_

-Do you want to bring home a cute souvenir from BmMT?
-Come make your own origami polyhedra!
-We will be offering multiple paper patterns and instructions, and teaching from the basics of modular origami.
+Do you want to bring home a cute souvenir from BMT?
+Come make your own origami dragon!
+We will be offering multiple paper patterns and instructions, and teaching from the basics of crease patterns.
 No prior craft experience is needed!

 #### ⭐ Mathematician Mash _[Dwinelle 145]_